What is the Frozen Fish Fiasco?

 The collaboration between the City and the Coalition has been insufficient to keep the many of the Park's amenities, including the outdoor rink, operating at peak condition.
 While hundreds of volunteers donate their time and energy each year to help with the park's upkeep, the park's greatest need remains additional funding.

-Unfortunately, the need for funding has been compounded by the tough times the city has faced and continues to face, the thrusting of additional staggering expenses (for Clark Park utilities) on the Coalition, and the anticipation that, when the city begins making additional cuts, city contributions to recreational programs will be one of the first made.
+Unfortunately, the need for funding has been compounded by the tough times the City of Detroit has faced and continues to face, the thrusting of additional staggering expenses (for Clark Park utilities) on the Coalition, and the anticipation that, when the city begins making additional cuts, city contributions to recreational programs will be one of the first made.

-Why help the Frozen Fish Fiasco and the Clark Park Coalition?
+Why does the Frozen Fish Fiasco partner with Clark Park and the Clark Park Coalition?